owenshaupt/Candidpop/fsp_journal.md

     `}`
 - Small issue persists on Country <select> where a warning pops up preventing pressing the signup button, i.e. a warning that prevents my own errors from displaying and which looks unpleasant
 - Push to Heroku for final version before presenting!

+### Monday 10/21/2019

+- Back to work on the final MVP after a month of other projects
+-